pbalcer/librarius/DESIGN.md

 the two logs operations are conflict-free, and if so - the write transaction can proceed, otherwise it will abort.

-Sets simply create a new log entry, and appends the log pointer to the pointer of the object it's modifying.
+Sets simply create a new log entry, and append the log pointer to the pointer of the object it's modifying.

 The alloc operation allocates a new object of a given size with an indirect